 If the jury does not believe aggravating factors exist in the murder, they get to go home.
 The trial is effectively over but for sentencing, which is the judge’s province.
 The penalty could expect to receive in that case is either life with the possibility of parole after 25 years or life with no parole.

 Should the jury find aggravating factors in sentencing, the penalty phase of trial requires them to deliberate sentencing Arias to death.
 Jurors must reach a unanimous verdict in handing down the death penalty.
 Prosecutors and defense attorneys can also call witnesses and present evidence during this phase of sentencing, which can run up to a month long depending on the breadth of arguments.
 If the jury cannot come to a unanimous decision regarding the death penalty, the judge may only sentence Arias to life without parole or life with the possibility of parole after 25 years.
 While there are still many moving parts to this case, one thing is clear – Jodi Arias will spend at least the next 25 years in prison barring the imposition of a death sentence.

 Facing a serious criminal charge is no time to settle for less than an experienced defense attorney fighting for your rights.
 The other side will most certainly bring their strongest legal minds to the table, shouldn’t you do the same?
-If you’ve been charged with a crime, call our attorneys immediately, day or night, to get the help you desperately need.
+If you’ve been charged with a crime, call our Salt Lake City criminal defense attorneys immediately, day or night, to get the help you desperately need.

 Photo Credit: ABC News